Excessive heap consuption in RegistrationWorkingsetEditor with big workingsets

 ref #7900 reverting : read-only transactions in DTO service with Propagation.REQUIRES_NEW

-#7 Updated by Andreas Kohlbecker 2 months ago
+#7 Updated by Andreas Kohlbecker almost 3 years ago

 - File mem-getCollectorAndFieldNumber.png View added